sprachy/sprachy/README.md

 And that's it!
 The dev server should now be available at `http://localhost:5999`.

-Underneath, `yarn dev` concurrently runs four processes: the Fauna dev docker, a webpack server for building the client assets, a webpack watch to build the worker, and miniflare for the dev worker process.
+Underneath, `npm run dev` concurrently runs four processes: the Fauna dev docker, a webpack server for building the client assets, a webpack watch to build the worker, and miniflare for the dev worker process.